gazuntype/leVRn/README.md

 # leVRn
-leVRn: VR Game for teaching how to code.
+VR Game for teaching how to code.